As Rangers trade rumors swirl, Artemi Panarin ‘OK with whatever happens’

 That’s a tough needle to thread for Rangers general manager Chris Drury, though not impossible.
 Mikko Rantanen, Brad Marchand, and Claude Giroux are recent examples of star players with high salaries moved ahead of the trade deadline.

-‘What’s your plan for next year’ if Rangers don’t bring back Artemi Panarin?
+‘What’s your plan for next year’ with Rangers not re-signing Artemi Panarin?

 Parting ways with Panarin comes with risk, though.
 Since signing with the Rangers ahead of the 2019-20 season, only four NHL players have more points than Panarin’s 601: Connor McDavid (792), Leon Draisaitl (711), Nathan MacKinnon (694), and David Pastrnak (606).
 Panarin reached 600 points faster (476 games) than any player in Rangers history; and his 120 points in 2023-24 are second most in franchise history.